async-graphql/async-graphql/docs/en/src/procedural_macros.md

 |Merged Object|MergedObject|GQLMergedObject|
 |Merged Subscription|MergedSubscription|GQLMergedSubscription|

-The advantage of attribute macro is that you can provide some parameters at the same time, for example：
+The advantage of the attribute macro is that you can provide parameters at the same time, for example：

 ```rust
 #[SimpleObject(name = "ABC")]